 17. There are certain factors that may limit the operation of a nuclear power plant.
 These time-limiting factors can be political, environmental, economic, legislative, safety-related or technical, and may occur individually or collectively.

-18. At the time of their construction, many nuclear power plants were typically designed to perform for an expected period of time (for instance, a [minimum] period of 30 to 40 years).
+18. At the time of their construction, many nuclear power plants were typically designed to perform for an expected period of time (for instance, a (minimum) period of 30 to 40 years).
 However, many of them will be able to operate beyond that period.
 Currently, more than half of the nuclear power reactors operating in the world have been operating for 30 years or more.

 19. From a technical and safety perspective, it is not assumed that there is a time-fixed design life for a nuclear power plant in its entirety.
 During the operation of a nuclear power plant, many of its structures, systems and components are replaced as part of continuous monitoring, general maintenance work, safety improvement programmes, or when their operational life is reached.
 Other reasons for their replacement may include ageing, unforeseen degradation, or equipment becoming obsolete.
 Incidents and accidents can also result in a requirement that additional safety improvements be introduced within a certain period of time, as a condition for continued operation.
 Such replacements may fall within the framework of the existing licence, depending on the case in question.